jacoby/RLangSyntax/README.md

 The UDL I forked from the abandoned SciViews code is MPL 1.1/GPL 2.0/LGPL 2.1, so I suppose this has to be the same.

+BUILD:

+Assuming you've pulled this into ~/dev/RLangSyntax and your Komodo install is in ~/opt/Komodo, you can build this yourself with the following command:

+    cd ~/dev/RLangSyntax
+    ~/lib/sdk/bin/koext build --unjarred

-TODO: Build documentation, adding more pizzazz to highlighting.
+TODO: adding more pizzazz to highlighting.